Get Started 1 - Draw on a console

 Sync your code to mine

 The previous section leads you to material that helps you create a SadConsole project.
-If you used the CLI templates or created a project in Visual Studio following the directions in the article, you'll have to change some things for this tutorial series.
+If you used the CLI templates or Visual Studio templates, you'll have to change some things for this tutorial series.

 Update the project file.
-Open your project file, it may be named MyGame.csproj.
+Open your project file, it's probably named MyGame.csproj or SadConsoleGame.csproj.
 Replace the content with the following snippet:

 Important